Joining us in Sixth Form

 Full fee bursaries are also available at Sixth Form entry.
 A Full fee bursary will cover full tuition fees.
 Under normal circumstances such awards will only be made where gross parental income is below £45,000, but capital assets will also be taken into account.
 Full fee bursaries are not available to boys currently at independent schools unless they currently receive a full fee bursary.
 If you wish to apply for a Full fee bursary, and think you qualify financially, please select Full fee bursary as part of the registration process.

 Registered candidates are invited to sit three subject-based tests on Thursday 1 November 2018.
+Guidance on the examinations can be found on this Sixth Form Entrance Test Advice Sheet.
 Successful applicants are called back for interview shortly after.
 Before the assessment we shall require a reference from the Head of the candidate’s present school.
 No offer of a place will be made without a school reference and interview.

 The subjects offered for testing are from an approved list outlined on the option sheet submitted as part of the registration process.
-Mathematics must be taken as one of the tests by any candidate wishing to study Mathematics in the Sixth Form.
+Candidates wishing to study Mathematics, Economics or Politics in the Sixth Form must sit papers in these subjects.

 All pupils joining the Sixth Form will automatically be considered for a prestigious City of London School Sixth Form Academic Scholarship.
 A scholarship is worth £250 and is awarded on the basis of GCSE or IGCSE grades.
 As a guide, it is likely that these scholarships will only be awarded to a candidate with a minimum of 10 A* or 8/9 grades (or equivalent) at GCSE or IGCSE (not short courses).